ANQIFENG/RATNUS/README.md

         <td style="text-align: center;">MPRAGE</td>
         <td style="text-align: left;" rowspan="2">
           <ul>
+            For optimal results, ensure that your test data is prepared as follows:
             <li><strong>Registration to MNI Space</strong>: The data should be registered to the MNI space, with a resolution of 1mm isotropic.
 RATNUS assumes a spatial dimension of 192x224x192.</li>
             <li><strong>Inhomogeneity Correction or Bias Field Correction</strong></li>
             <li><strong>Intensity Normalization</strong>: RATNUS uses Fuzzy C-means White Matter Mean Normalization <a href="https://www.spiedigitallibrary.org/conference-proceedings-of-spie/10949/2513089/Evaluating-the-impact-of-intensity-normalization-on-MR-image-synthesis/10.1117/12.2513089.short" target="_blank">[link]</a>.</li>